datacarpentry/python-ecology-lesson/_episodes/01-intro-to-python.md

 > {: .solution}
 {: .challenge}

-Now that we have learned how to write scripts, and the basics of python's data structures, we are ready to start working with a real dataset, and learn about data frames.
+Now, that we have learned how to write scripts and the basics of python's data structures, we are ready to start working with a real dataset, and learn about data frames.